 Not only ships but also sea animals like whales beach up ashore.

-When the era of galleons came, they continue to practice beaching to careen a ship.
+When the era of galleons came, they continued to practice beaching to careen a ship.
 Careening means turning the ship to clean the hull.

-In other times, they also bream a vessel which means to burn off weeds and barnacles to clean a ship’s bottom.
+At other times, they also bream a vessel which means burning off weeds and barnacles to clean a ship’s bottom.

-Now that ships became bigger and heavier, we can’t beach them to dry land.
-Driving them up to shallow waters is enough.
+Now that ships have become bigger and heavier, we can’t beach them to dry land.
+Driving them up to shallow waters is enough to save them.

 Tips before beaching a vessel